emdgroup/baybe/CONTRIBUTING.md

 - Function signatures need to have type hints for both inputs and the return type.
 - Type hints should not be added to the docstrings.
 - When referencing another class, function, or similar, use the syntax ``:func:`path.to.function` `` where `func` should be replaced by the respective keyword.
-- When parts of the comment should appear as `code` in the docstring, use triple backticks ```.
+- When parts of the comment should appear as `code` in the docstring, use double backticks ``.
-- Since we use [attrs](https://www.attrs.org/en/stable/) for writing classes, the documentation of initialization functions needs to be done in the class docstring.
-In particular, instance attributes need to be documented there.
+- Since we use [attrs](https://www.attrs.org/en/stable/) for writing classes,  initialization functions are not documented.
+Instance attributes thus need to be documented using a docstring in the line below their declaration.
 - Class variables are documented by adding a docstring in the line below their declaration.
 - When an inherited class sets one of the instance attributes, this attribute needs to be documented in the docstring of the inherited class.
 - Magic functions do not require a docstring.